lfit/itpol/kernel-developer-pgp-guide.md

 **NOTE ON PRINTERS**: Your printer is probably no longer a simple dumb device connected to your parallel port, but since the output is still encrypted with your passphrase, printing out even to "cloud-integrated" modern printers should remain a relatively safe operation.
+One option is to change the passphrase on your master key immediately after you are done with paperkey.

 #### Back up your whole GnuPG directory